 [Recommend my two-volume book for more reading]:

 The key here in the context of AI is “utility.”
 When services become infrastructure, and infrastructure becomes a utility, the operators’ businesses no longer rely on manipulating the information but on providing a reliable service.
 The base-layer utility providers of electricity and the Internet are good examples.

 When it comes to AI, none of the current major players, including Meta which bravely outsources its AI, is a utility provider.
-All of them are aggregators whose business models are based on data manipulation rather than truth discovery.
+All of them are aggregators whose business models are based on data manipulation rather than the discovery of truth.
 One that comes closer than the others is Palantir.
 But even in the case of Palantir, it is fundamentally corruptible without the support of the universal blockchain.
 (See One Blockchain as the Base Layer of the New Internet.)

+[Recommend my two-volume book for more reading]: